Zen means to realize yourself as a liberated being,

 Gesshin Myoko Prabhasa Dharma

 In Zen we follow the Buddha way so we can realize the Buddha nature within ourselves.
 All Buddhist practices stem from the fact that nobody is born without Buddha nature.
 That is our common ground: in all of us lives the notion, the wisdom, that what we seek is already there.
-Because it is not sufficient to know that Buddha nature is there, we have to practise to live Buddha nature.
-We have to practise to manifest Buddha nature, give it form in our lives.
+Because it is not sufficient to know that Buddha nature is there, we have to practice to live Buddha nature.
+We have to practice to manifest Buddha nature, give it form in our lives.